Habsburg funeral sparks nostalgia and admiration

 The current President of Austria, Heinz Fischer, pointedly did not sing along.

-Other ancient traditions were observed.'Still loved'
+Other ancient traditions were observed.

 The Habsburgs often have their hearts buried separately from their embalmed bodies.
 Many of them are kept in copper urns in Vienna's Augustiner Church, a few streets away from the imperial crypt in the Cappuchin Church.